 The Experience of Travelling With Tattoos

-As told by Ziggy, the Vice-Head of Hand Tattoos and Resident Ink Master at The Broke Backpacker
+As told by Ziggy, the Vice-Head of Hand Tattoos and Resident Ink Master of The Broke Backpacker Team

 The more prominent your tattoos are, the more you stand out.
 Dems the breaks!

 Even in Western countries, particularly unusual tattoos (hand tats, neck tats, etc.) garner you extra attention.
 This is increased tenfold in countries where foreigners already stick out like… well… a neck tat.

 I’ve had strangers unprompted begin stroking my tattoos.
 I’ve been asked to flash gang signs in selfie-photoshoots with locals to feature my hand tats.
 And I get asked ‘what my tattoos mean’ way too often (there is no question in the world that shits me up the wall as much as this one).

 BUT there is an upside!
 Tattoos can form a rather darling point of connection.

 In countries where tattoos are uncommon, locals with their own tats will go out of their way to initiate a conversation with you.
 Most dealers will also pretty openly offer drugs to anyone with some wicked psychedelic tats.
 (Just be savvy when taking drugs while travelling!)